mariosotil/river-framework/README.md

 ## What is the River Framework?

-This is an Application Framework for NoSQL databases in **development stage**.
+This is an Object-Document Mapper for NoSQL databases in **development stage**.
 To date (July 31, 2015) the Framework is capable to access IBM Notes databases using the native Java libraries (`lotus.domino`) or the OpenNTF libraries (`org.openntf.domino`).

-The next steps are create graph relations, implement a query language (maybe SQL++), develop workflow supporting and wrappers for other NoSQL databases like MongoDB.
+The next steps are create graph relations, implement a query language (maybe SQL++), and wrappers for other NoSQL databases like MongoDB.

 Until the current version, 0.2.10, the code written with this framework looks like this: